Your chimney and fireplace are an important part of your life, especially during the winter months.

 Dampers are also referred to as throat dampers because they’re located in the throat of the chimney above the firebox.

 The damper seals the fireplace when it’s not in use so that heated air in your home doesn’t escape through the chimney.
+When your fireplace is in use, be sure that your damper is open so that the smoke can escape up the flue.

 The smoke chamber is located between the flue and the damper.
 The smoke chamber compresses combustion byproducts so they can exit through the chimney rather than reentering your home.